JackBadawy/swing_calculator/README.md

 ## Overview

 This project is a calculator application built using Swing.
 The goal of this project is to compare file size and CPU usage of Swing and JavaFX, and to create a functional and visually appealing desktop application.
+In general using Swing appears to produce significantly smaller and faster apps then JavaFX

 ## Features